-Santa Maria District Office will report status for the Santa Lucia Crew, and Casitas will report for the Sundowners.
-If these crews are moved to another location, the station they are moved to will report their status.
+Santa Maria District Office will report status for the Santa Lucia Crew, and Ojai will report for the Sundowners.
+If these crews are moved to another location, the district hosting will report their status.

-During the morning line-up process over the radio, LPCC will attempt to contact each station twice.
+During the morning line-up process over the radio, LPCC will attempt to contact each district office twice.
 If a response is not received, LPCC will announce "negative contact" over the radio.
-Upon completion of the line-up the station or duty officer will need to contact LPCC via the phone and advise if the status of the resource is other than out of service.
+Upon completion of the line-up, LPCC will contact the duty officer via the phone and inquire the status.

 During the morning line-up, the Duty Officers will provide LPCC with the Strike Team Leader (STL) and the engine on their division that is first out for a Strike Team Assignment.
 The Trainee will be identified based on the priority trainee list provided by the FQRC Committee.
-LPCC will broadcast the Strike Team Designator, STL and Trainee, and the 5 1st engines out during the Resource Status Broadcast.
+LPCC will broadcast the Strike Team Designator, STL and Trainee, and the 5 engines out during the Resource Status Broadcast.
 Failure by the field to provide this information will equate to no broadcast identifying the STL, Trainee, and Resources assigned to the pre-determined Strike Team.